gagasdiv/sample-soles-ecommerce/README.md

 Seeders are also automatically run, it will populate products and its stocks.

+Why **_three_**?<br>
-The project uses separate databases instead of sharing one central database to show how services can reach "eventual consistency" (especially the product stock part) using events.
+The project uses separate databases instead of sharing one central database (& table) to simulate how different services can reach "eventual consistency" (albeit a simplistic case of the concept) -- especially the stock between Inventory (master data) and Product (frontend nearest for viewing, it's like caching) -- using events.<br>
+What this project is missing for the complete image of _eventual consistency_ is the **sync** part.
+Periodically, the Product Service (or a separate sync service) should request a full dump of the master stock data from backend (i.e the Inventory Service in this case).
+Compare data, and if there are differences, emit events, take down the product (to prevent further drift), and report/alert it because it needs to be looked into.
+What caused the drift?
+Which process/service caused it?
+Is this something consistent if similar parameters are given?
+Etc. Maybe sync like once per day, at night.

-Bit of history: it used to use local **Sqlite** to quickly spin up its own database, but then it encountered some problems with the data, so a proper dbms was needed, and an ORM library was introduced.
+Bit of history: it used to use local **Sqlite** to quickly spin up its own database, but then it encountered some problems with the data & migration, so a proper dbms was needed, and an ORM library was introduced.

 ## Scripts/tools